department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 template: 4-action-page-pending
 ---

 Do you have a disability related to your military service that prevents you from driving?
-If yes, you may be able to get disability compensation or benefits.
+If you do, you may be able to get disability compensation or benefits.

 <div class="call-out" markdown="1">

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have a disability that's related to your service (called a service-connected disability) and includes at least 1 of the following:
+You may be able to get disability benefits if you have a disability that's related to your service (called a service-connected disability) and that includes at least 1 of the following:
   - Loss, or permanent loss of use, of 1 or both feet, **or**
   - Loss, or permanent loss of use, of 1 or both hands, **or**
   - Permanent decreased vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye, **or**